kelayamatoz/Digital-Systems-Design-Lab/spatial-design-flow.md

 sbt -Dtest.ZCU=true "; testOnly $TEST_NAME"
 ```
 For VCS and ZCU backend, you will have to set several environment variables using the `source exports.sh` command.
 Use the expoerts.sh file placed in lab3's skeleton repository.
-The synthesis process would take ~20 min to run.
+The synthesis process would take 30 min ~ 1 hour to run.

-### Simulation reports
+### Synthesis reports
-#### Cycle Count
 #### Resource Utilization
 After the synthesis finishes, you will have access to the report of your design's resource utilization on the target FPGA.
-The report is located in `labs/gen/$app_name/verilog-zcu/`.
+The report is located in `gen/$TEST_NAME/verilog-zcu/`.
 The resource utilization report is named `par_utilization.rpt`, and it contains information that looks like this (This is an example for `Lab2Part1SimpleMemReduce`):

 ```bash
 +--------------------------------------+------+-------+-----------+-------+